-Sometimes all you may be able to find are dried peanuts.
+But, sometimes, all you may be able to find are dried peanuts.

-Be aware, dried peanuts are different from green peanuts.
+Be aware, that dried peanuts are different from green peanuts.
 Much of their moisture content has been removed giving them a much longer shelf life.

 Dried peanuts don’t taste as good as fresh green peanuts when boiled.
 Raw dried peanuts can be boiled (note NOT DRY ROASTED PEANUTS), but they take much, much longer to cook than raw green peanuts.

 Cooking boiled peanuts is an easy fete, and the hardest part about the whole process is making sure the salt measurements are correct.

 Boiled peanuts are bland and tasteless without salt so adding enough is imperative.
 Starting off with 2 lbs of peanuts, add a 1/2 cup of standard grain sea salt and, once they’ve cooked for a couple of hours, taste test them and add more salt in 1/4 cup increments, if needed.

 Allowing the boiled peanuts to soak in the salty brine after cooking will also allow the salt to penetrate deep inside the peanuts.
 Just make sure not to soak them for too long which can cause them to become slimy and soggy.